-The front office is often seen as an information source and a request center for guests and hotel employees.
-Front office staff may need to field questions such as "Has the front office manager produced the room sales forecast yet?"
-"Is a block of rooms available for June 3 to 7?"
-"To which rooms is this seminar group assigned?"
-"Is someone on duty who can greet and provide information for the tourist group arriving this afternoon?"
-"Has the daily event board been set up in the lobby?" and "Has the daily message been set on the great sign?"
+- Role of the front office in a hotel's marketing program - Planning a point-of-sale front office office manager produced the room sales forecast yet?"; "Is there a block of rooms available for June 3-7?"; "To which rooms is this seminar group assigned?"; "Is there someone on duty who can greet and provide information for the tourist group that is arriving this afternoon?"; "Has the daily event board been set up in the lobby?"; or "Has the daily message been set on the great sign?"
 These are typical questions asked of the front office by other departments in the hotel.
-Answering them is a necessary part of any hotel's operations.
-Today, more than ever, hotel management demands a great deal of the front office.
+These tasks are a necessary part of any hotel's operations.
+However, today more than ever, hotel management demands more of the front office.